We’re pleased to welcome you to our Equity, Diversity, and Inclusion Toolkit!

 - Discussing Crucial Issues with Youth, Americas Promise

 - Teaching Tolerance: Talking about Race and Racism

 - Lesson plans to work with youth, and many other great resources.

 - ‘This Book is Anti-Racist’ by Tiffany Jewel

 - Short videos on systemic racism.
 Great resource to use as conversation starters!

-- NEW Kids Implicit Bias 101 – An Introduction
+- Kids Implicit Bias 101 – An Introduction

 - A very good introduction with pictures/graphics that appeal to young people.
 Good basic understanding, including microaggressions.

 - TED Talks: